You budget online. You invest online. Why not apply for your life insurance online?Read more

 A decade later, fresh life was breathed into the concept by stronger regulations requiring greater transparency for consumers, as well as better tools for estimating life expectancy.
 Today, 43 states regulate life settlements, according to The Life Insurance Settlement Association (LISA).
 A life settlement involves insureds over age 65 who have experienced some deterioration in health or are now uninsurable.
 Rules generally require disclosure of sales commissions and minimum holding periods before the policies are sold.
 That provision avoids what’s known as the STOLI problem – Stranger-Owned Life Insurance.
 That involves the “flipping” of life policies, in which a consumer buys life insurance with the sole purpose of selling it to a stranger.
 The morbid incentives involved in STOLI speak for themselves.

 Life settlement investments enjoyed their peak popularity during the last decade, with a total of $12 billion worth of policies changing hands during 2008, according to LISA.
-The industry took a major hit during the recession, but is again in comeback mode, with sales growing from $2.8 billion in 2017 to an estimated $3.4 billion in 2018, according to Magna Life Settlements.
+The industry took a major hit during the recession, but is again in comeback mode, with sales growing to $4 billion in 2021, according to LISA.

 How a life settlement works

 Generally, someone over 65, who owns a policy with a face amount of $100,000 or more, and who has experienced some deterioration in health or is now uninsurable may be eligible for a life settlement.